List of Danny Phantom characters: Vlad Masters / Vlad Plasmius

 Vlad Masters, or Vlad Plasmius, (voiced by Martin Mull in the series and Nicktoons Unite!, Trevor Devall in Nickelodeon All-Star Brawl 2), is the archenemy of Danny.
 Vlad is a powerful half-ghost businessman and scientist whose twenty years of experience constantly one-up Danny's ghostly abilities.
 Serving as the main antagonist in the series, he vows to destroy Jack for giving him his ghost powers, which in the process injured him terribly and put him in the hospital for seven years with a fatal condition known as "Ecto Acne".
 He wrongfully blamed this for ruining his life; however, it was his own evil plots that were the real product of his own personality flaws and refusal to accept that Maddie would never love him (the three had been classmates at the University of Wisconsin-Madison).
 He also has goals to obtain Danny as his son and, later, torment him after one too many rejections.

 Vlad was originally envisioned as a vampire before the developers declared it "too occult".
 Vlad's love for the Green Bay Packers and their linebacker Ray Nitschke is attributed and added due to series producer and writer Steve Marmel's fondness for them.

 Vortex

 Vortex (voiced by Dave Boat) is a psychotic ghost with the power to control the weather, a gift he considers to be an art form.
 He finds Earth to be a meaningless planet, and has wrought havoc on it throughout the ages.
 On a trial by the Observants for his reckless behavior, Vortex is freed by Vlad who used him to his own services.
-However, Vortex rebels against Vlad and conjures up violent weather all over the world until Danny defeated him, gaining and losing Vortex's climate control powers.
+However, Vortex rebels against Vlad and conjures up violent weather all over the world until Danny defeats him, gaining and losing Vortex's climate control powers.
 Vortex can generate and control storms, and the weather in general, from creating typhoons to making heat waves hot enough to melt walls, floods and winds cold enough to freeze streets in ice.